 Our second main result refines the observation that simple heuristics allow us to compute optimal matchings efficiently.
-For general 2-complexes (and 3-manifolds), the problem reduces directly to finding a maximal alternating cycle-free matching on a spine, i.e., a bipartite graph representing the 1- and 2-cell adjacencies [15, 33, 38] (Lemma 1).
-To solve this problem, we propose an explicit algorithm for computing maximal alternating cycle-free matchings which is fixed-parameter tractable in the treewidth of this bipartite graph (Theorem 5).
-Furthermore, we show that finding optimal Morse matchings on triangulated 3-manifolds is also fixed-parameter tractable in the treewidth of the dual graph of the triangulation (Theorem 6), which is a common parameter when working with triangulated 3-manifolds [20].
+For general 2-complexes (and 3-manifolds), the problem reduces directly to finding a maximum alternating cycle-free matching on a spine, i.e., a bipartite graph representing the 1- and 2-cell adjacencies [22, 42, 47] (Lemma 1).
+To solve this problem, we propose an explicit algorithm for computing maximum alternating cycle-free matchings which is fixed-parameter tractable in the treewidth of this bipartite graph (Theorem 6), although we did not implement the algorithm yet.
+Furthermore, we show that finding optimal Morse matchings on triangulated 3-manifolds is also fixed-parameter tractable in the treewidth of the dual graph of the triangulation (Theorem 7).

-Finally, we use the classification of simplicial and generalized triangulations of 3-manifolds to investigate the "typical" treewidth of the respective graphs for relevant instances of Morse type problems.
-In this way, we give further information on the relevance of the fixed parameter results.
+The treewidth of the dual graph is a common and useful parameter when working with triangulated 3-manifolds [29], as it closely interacts with the topology of the underlying manifold.
+In order to give further information on the relevance of the fixed parameter results, we will explore this connection in the last section of this article.
+This will be done by giving explicit examples of large classes of 3-manifolds which admit triangulations of unbounded size with dual graphs of constant tree-width.
+Moreover, we present experiments using the classification of simplicial and generalized triangulations of 3-manifolds to investigate the "typical" treewidth of the respective graphs for small and relevant instances of Morse type problems.
 The experiments show that the average treewidths of the respective graphs of simplicial triangulations of 3-manifolds are particularly small in the case of generalized triangulations.
-Furthermore, experimental data suggest a much more restrictive connection between the treewidth of the dual graph and the spine of triangulated 3-manifolds than the one stated in Theorem 6.
+Furthermore, experimental data suggest a much more restrictive connection between the treewidth of the dual graph and the spine of triangulated 3-manifolds than the one stated in Theorem 7.